vluz/IrisPyCaretTest/README.md

 This example loads the Iris dataset, sets up the PyCaret environment, compares different classification models,
 <br>
-selects the best model (Random Forest in this case), tunes its hyperparameters, evaluates the model,
+we select Random Forest from the options, tune its hyperparameters, evaluates the model,
 <br>
 makes predictions, finalizes the model, and saves it to a file.